OpenGLFan0/Oscillys-Neon-Engine/Oscillys-Neon-Engine-3D/README.md

-Alpha 0.02 - Made a Equivalant Renderer now in 3D, Rotates a Fully Textured 3D Circle on the X and Y coordinates.
+Alpha 0.02 - Made a Equivalant Renderer now in 3D, Rotates a Fully Textured 3D Cube on the X and Y coordinates.
 Based of same code just adapted and changed to render and do the same rotation now in 3D with same texture.